TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-01-10-9-steps-to-migrate-from-jekyll-to-statie.md

     <br><br>
     I wanted to migrate my static websites from Jekyll to Statie.
 Can new `init` command make this piece of cake?
 And what needs to be done next?
 tweet: "New Post on #php 🐘 blog: 9 Steps to Migrate from #Jekyll to #Statie"

-updated_since: "February 2019"
-updated_message: |
-    Since Statie 5.4 you can automate basically the whole process with `vendor/bin/statie migrate-jekyll` command.
 ---

 ## 1. Create Basic Statie Structure